Rank #1 on Google Maps

 • No red flags in the channel status list

-• Runtime: stopped — go straight to Fix 1
+• Runtime: stopped > go straight to Fix 1

-• HTTP 429 errors or 401 Unauthorized — Fix 2 is your issue
+• HTTP 429 or 401 Unauthorized errors > Continue to Fix 2.

 openclaw doctor --fix

-Fix 1: Gateway & Service Failures
+Fix 1: Gateway and Service Failures

 Steps:

-1. Restart the gateway:
+1. Start by restarting the gateway:

 openclaw gateway restart